 “Deferrals are in place for a number of potential donors who may be more likely to be exposed to infection or present other risks to the recipient.”

-The Australian Federation of AIDS Organisations (AFAO) said in October scientific advancements mean that 12-month period is “unreasonable” and can be reduced.
+The Australian Federation of AIDS Organisations (AFAO) said in October scientific advancements mean that 12-month period is “unreasonable.”

 “Australia doesn’t want to change its really high rate of success in terms of blood supply safety, but it still needs to be responsive to the scientific evidence we have,” AFAO President Bridget Haire said.